Toomoch/i9300-EMMC-GUIDE/README.md

-# Samsung GT-I9300 eMMC toolbox
+# Samsung Galaxy S3 GT-I9300 eMMC toolbox with wiki guide https://theandroid02.github.io/i9300-EMMC-GUIDE/

 A collection of tools used to revive and experiment with Samsung GT-I9300 eMMC chips (VTU00M).